Canadian Council of Ministers of the Environment (CCME)

 The GMWC uses the Effluent Regulatory Reporting Information System (ERRIS) to report to the federal regulator National Performance Standards concentrations (quarterly) and Combined Sewer Overflows (yearly).

-The New Brunswick Department of Environment and Local Government (NBDELG) issue to the Greater Moncton Wastewater Commission Treatment Facility an Approval to Operate that set terms and conditions for the facility operations (added below).
-The Province of New Brunswick's current Approval to Operate (S-2328) is valid to November 30, 2014.
+The New Brunswick Department of Environment and Climate Change (NB DECC) issue to the Greater Moncton Wastewater Commission Treatment Facility an Approval to Operate that set terms and conditions for the facility operations (added below).
+The Province of New Brunswick's current Approval to Operate (S-3374) is valid to November 30, 2025.
 The CCME Strategy was endorsed by the Province of New Brunswick that committed to incorporate the strategy requirements into its regulatory framework.
 The NBDELG has incorporated these requirements into the Approvals to Operate issued to system owners including the GMWC:

 - National Performance Standards,